alastairrough/pivottable/README.md

 # pivottable
-This repository cloned from https://github.com/nicolaskruchten/pivottable and use the "dist" folder and examles.
+This repository cloned from https://github.com/nicolaskruchten/pivottable and uses the "dist" folder and examles.
 Please see the README and license in the original repository.